Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## September 22nd, 2020
 * Q&A: Can we get more cat variety? https://www.youtube.com/watch?v=v_9SO9SU3B0
 * Q&A: Does destroying trees & rocks make the game slower like making buildings? https://www.youtube.com/watch?v=vOJIZQfzcUk
-* Q&A: How about lighting? https://www.youtube.com/watch?v=WDfN-WpIJXY
 * Q&A: What is the Object Count Limit, and how can we tell in our own game? https://www.youtube.com/watch?v=gMq-fPCqGWQ

 ## September 29th, 2020
 * Q&A: Add RTX? https://www.youtube.com/watch?v=KXKJxFYBxos

 ## November 3rd, 2020
-* Q&A: Can you put in Lights, please? https://www.youtube.com/watch?v=7dm8Lvfj8Ao
 * Q&A: RTX support ever? https://www.youtube.com/watch?v=PKx5vpwPGW0
 * Q&A: VR Support? https://www.youtube.com/watch?v=eJz8dJImPfQ
 * Q&A: Will Satisfactory get Ray Tracing? https://www.youtube.com/watch?v=pb2KprHATHk